Self-Distilled Self-Supervised Representation Learning: Introduction

+Consequently, by solving the instance discrimination pretext task better than its counterpart, we empirically demonstrate SDSSL increases the performance for multiple downstream tasks.
+In addition, we quantitatively and qualitatively show that SDSSL generates better intermediate representations.

-Because our method operates in an orthogonal manner to the baseline SSL method used, we can simply apply our method to other existing works.
-In this work, we apply our method to three representative SSL frameworks, namely SimCLR\cite{chen2020simple}, BYOL\cite{grill2020bootstrap}, and MoCo v3\cite{chen2021empirical}, using ViT\cite{dosovitskiy2020image} as the backbone and show that our method improves upon the already competitive baseline.
+Because our method operates in an orthogonal manner to other SSL methods, we can simply apply our method on top of existing works.
+In this work, we apply our method to three representative SSL frameworks, namely SimCLR \cite{chen2020simple}, BYOL \cite{grill2020bootstrap}, and MoCo v3 \cite{chen2021empirical}, using ViT \cite{dosovitskiy2020image} as the backbone and show that our method improves upon the already competitive baselines.
 We demonstrate the effectiveness of SDSSL on ImageNet via k-nearest neighbor (k-NN) and linear evaluation.
-The superiority of SDSSL is also shown in various practical tasks such as copy detection, video segmentation and image retrieval.
-We also investigate representations found by SDSSL using recently proposed metrics \cite{wang2020understanding} and discover SDSSL uses a broader range of the representation space than the baselines, which may help explain why SDSSL performs particularly well in fine-grained datasets. \kyv{\njv{Finally}, similar to \cite{phuong2019distillation,zhang2019your}, by allowing the intermediate layers to explicitly learn the pretext task, we show that even the intermediate features outperform the baseline counterparts.}
+The superiority of SDSSL is also shown on various practical tasks such as copy detection, video segmentation and image retrieval.
+We further investigate the representations learned by SDSSL using recently proposed metrics \cite{wang2020understanding} and discover that SDSSL makes a more linearly separable representation space compared to the baselines.
+Finally, similar to \cite{phuong2019distillation,zhang2019your}, by encouraging the intermediate layers to explicitly learn the pretext task, we show that even the intermediate features can be successfully used for the downstream tasks, outperforming the baseline counterparts.

-Overall, we propose a self-distillation method that lets the intermediate layers explicitly learn to discriminate instances. \njv{We show that our method, when applied on top of the conventional SSL frameworks such as SimCLR, BYOL, and MoCo v3, improves upon the corresponding baseline on various datasets and tasks.} Through an ablation study, we also demonstrate that naively applying our self-distillation method leads to performance degradation and show how our approach overcomes these potential pitfalls.
+Overall, we propose a self-distillation method that lets the intermediate layers \textit{explicitly} learn to discriminate instances.
+We show that our method improves upon the conventional SSL frameworks such as SimCLR, BYOL, and MoCo v3 on various benchmarks.
+Through thorough ablation studies, we demonstrate that naively applying our method leads to performance degradation and show how our approach overcomes these potential pitfalls.

-\begin{itemize}[leftmargin=*] \item We propose a self-distillation method that is broadly applicable to existing self-supervised frameworks orthogonal to other techniques. \item We empirically demonstrate SDSSL outperforms SimCLR, BYOL, and MoCo v3 on various tasks and datasets.
-In particular, SDSSL performs better at lower layers than its counterparts. \end{itemize}